rrjavadev/code-doodles/ModularMonoliths.md

 ### **What About the Database?**
 If we modularise only the **source code** while keeping a **shared database**, we’ll run into the same issues monoliths faced in the past.
 Instead, **introducing cohesion at the database level** can significantly improve modularity.
+Decouple the tables based on their domain boundaries.
+While they reside in the same physical database like a typical monolith, the tables are logically separated and therefore this limits inter-module database access.

 ### **Vertically Sliced Architecture**